Arguee/TypeRacer-Bot/README.md

 Run python file and it will automate chrome and do all on it's own you just sit and see the magic.

+Steps :
+       - Download Chrome driver according to your chrome version from https://chromedriver.chromium.org/downloads and the put it somewhere and copy its path and put it in line 9 of TypeRacer.py.

 *Note  :- You need the libraries mentioned down.*

 **Libraries used :**